ACCA sets bold agenda for accountants on Earth Day

-(MENAFN- Sheila Tobias) To mark Earth Day 2024, ACCA has identified five ways for professional accountants to make a positive impact in tackling issues such as climate change, social inequality, and a widespread lack of trust.
+(MENAFN- Adfactors PR) Bengaluru, 22 April 2024: To mark Earth Day 2024, ACCA has identified five ways for professional accountants to make a positive impact in tackling issues such as climate change, social inequality and a widespread lack of trust.

 Solving the biggest problems facing the world today is a challenge that faces all of us – not just governments and large organisations.
 ACCA believes that we all have an important role to play as individuals and that there are five key areas to focus on: